DESY-MPL_LUX_Focusing mirror_credits_UHH-MKirchen.jpeg

 SPLICE

-SPLICE (Structured Plasmas for Laser-Driven Control of Electron Beams) is a 6 year DFG funded project to develop plasma sources for generating high-quality and high-energy electron beams that are suitable for driving compact x-ray FELs or for injection into a storage ring.
+SPLICE (Structured Plasmas for Laser-Driven Control of Electron Beams) is a 6 year DFG funded Emmy Noether group led by Rob Shalloo to develop plasma sources for generating high-quality and high-energy electron beams suitable for driving a compact water-window x-ray FEL or for injection into a conventional storage ring.
+This is pursued through the optical structuring of the 3D plasma density profile in the LPA to facilitate both guiding and controlled injection and is supported through machine- learning-driven optimization and control.

 Point of Contact: Rob Shalloo